 If you are an individual seeking professional services of a board certified clinical psychologist, please use the Find a Board Certified Psychologist feature in the ABPP home page and then go to the ABPP Directory, to locate a board certified clinical psychologist practicing in your area.

 If you are a psychologist interested in seeking board certification in Clinical Psychology, I invite you to continue reading for information important to this process.
 Board certification is meant to be within the reach of most practitioners of professional psychology.
 The ABCP examination is intended to certify that the successful candidate has completed the education, training, and experience necessary to provide quality services in the specialty of Clinical Psychology.
 The examination process is inclusive and is based on the foundational and functional competencies of Clinical Psychology, as outlined in our Examination Manual.
 As you prepare for the examination, make sure to utilize the most current version of the Clinical Examination Manual.
 It is designed to demystify the certification process by providing explicit instructions for each stage of the exam process, delineating the examiners’ criteria for candidate evaluation, and offering passing and failing performance examples for each of the competencies.

-In closing, we appreciate your interest in board certification.
+I am honored and privileged to have served on the Clinical Board and the ABPP Board of Trustees for many years.
+I look forward to serving as the President of ABCP and will continue to carry out our mission diligently.
 Please don’t hesitate to contact me directly with input for the Board and/or if you have any questions about the board certification process in Clinical Psychology.